 Advanced Coupons pairs perfectly with OptinMonster since you can offer unique discount codes as rewards for every spin that users make.
 Ideally, most rewards should be pretty low, with one or two being high enough to entice users to spin the wheel.

 Black Friday is coming and you better be ready for it.
-Preparing for WooCommerce Black Friday involves a lot of work, but the more ready you are, the more sales that you’ll be able to pull off.
+Preparing for Black Friday involves a lot of work, but the more ready you are, the more sales you’ll be able to pull off.
 Black Friday also marks the beginning of the holiday season, which means you need to be on your best foot until the end of the year.

 With Advanced Coupons, you’ll be able to offer unique deals that most other stores won’t be able to match.
 Instead of simply offering discounts, you can go a step further and set up BOGO deals, offer customers free items, discount codes with game wheels, and much more.